computefoundation/gnu-linux-shell-scripting.packaged-solutions/url_management/url_parsing_and_opening/openurl/README.md

 * Use up to 9 GUI and 7 terminal browsers.
 * Specify a browser for each alias or URL.
-* Dump output to terminal window.
+* Dump the output of a page to terminal window.
 * Output URLs to the clipboard.

 *To get all configuration options, run `openurl --help`.*